What is the pancreas?

 Just before the main pancreatic duct enters the duodenum, it usually merges with the common bile duct that collects bile (a fluid that helps to digest fat) produced by the liver.
 The common bile duct usually joins the pancreatic duct in the head of the pancreas.
 The union of these two ducts forms the ampulla of Vater which drains both the bile and pancreatic fluid into the duodenum through the papilla of Vater.

-Buried within the tissue of the pancreas are small collections of cells, termed the Islets of Langerhans.
-The cells of the Islets produce several hormones that are released into the blood and travel to other parts of the body, for example, insulin, glucagon, and somatostatin.
+Buried within the tissue of the pancreas, primarily in the head, are small collections of cells, termed the Islets of Langerhans.
+The cells of the Islets produce several hormones, for example, insulin, glucagon, and somatostatin; that are released into the blood (the islets do not connect with the pancreatic ducts) and travel in the blood to other parts of the body.
 These hormones have effects throughout the body, for example, insulin, which helps to regulate blood sugar levels.
 The hormone-secreting portion of the pancreas—the Islets—is the endocrine part of the pancreas.

 What are pancreatic cysts?

 Pancreatic cysts are collections (pools) of fluid that can form within the head, body, and tail of the pancreas.
 Some pancreatic cysts are true cysts (non-inflammatory cysts), that is, they are lined by a special layer of cells that are responsible for secreting fluid into the cysts.
 Other cysts are pseudocysts (inflammatory cysts) and do not contain specialized lining cells.
 Often these pseudocysts contain pancreatic digestive juices because they are connected to the pancreatic ducts.